nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Add person

+**MSS**

+1. User requests to add a person by inputting all details of the person
+2. AddressBook adds the person <br>
+Use case ends.

+**Extensions**

+2a.
+The person's name is already an entry
+> 2a1.
+AddressBook shows an duplicate entry error message <br>
+  Use case resumes at step 1

+3a.
+The person's data is not valid, e.g., invalid email address
+> 3a1.
+AddressBook shows an incorrect data error message <br>
+  User case resumes at step 1

+4a.
+The person's data is missing, e.g., no phone data
+> 4a1.
+AddressBook shows an incorrect format error message <br>
+  User case resumes at step 1

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.